ibm-cloud-docs/containers/vpc_network_policy.md

   ibmcloud is network-acl-rule-add $acl_id allow inbound tcp <IP_address> 0.0.0.0/0 --name allow-hc-inbound --destination-port-min 80 --destination-port-max 80
   ```
   {: pre}

-8. Optional: Allow access to and from the Cloudflare IP addresses that are used to health check the IP addresses of your ALBs.
-Create one rule for each [Cloudflare IPv4 IP address](https://www.cloudflare.com/ips/){: external}.
-Alternatively, you can create a single inbound rule and outbound rule to allow all incoming and outgoing traffic on port 80.
-    ```
-    ibmcloud is network-acl-rule-add $acl_id allow outbound tcp 0.0.0.0/0 <IP_address> --name allow-hc-outbound --destination-port-min 80 --destination-port-max 80
-    ibmcloud is network-acl-rule-add $acl_id allow inbound tcp <IP_address> 0.0.0.0/0 --name allow-hc-inbound --destination-port-min 80 --destination-port-max 80
-    ```
-    {: pre}

-    <p class="important">On 05 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.containerlong_notm}}.
-If you currently allow inbound traffic from the Cloudflare source IP addresses, you must also allow inbound traffic from the [Akamai source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} before 05 July.
-After the migration, you can remove the Cloudflare IP address rules.
-For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.</p>

 9. Optional: If you must allow other traffic to or from your worker nodes on this subnet, add rules for that traffic.